Updated March 18, 2026

 How to avoid

-Don't drink and drive.
-Use taxis or designated drivers.
-Ibiza's roads are narrow and winding — dangerous even sober.
+Don't drink and drive — full stop.
+Use taxis, hotel shuttles, or designated drivers.
+Ibiza's roads are narrow, winding, and poorly lit at night — dangerous even when sober.

 Frequently Asked Questions About Ibiza

 No, not in restricted zones like San Antonio and resort areas.
 Street drinking bans are actively enforced with fines of €750-€1,500.
+The ban covers San Antonio Bay and within 1 nautical mile of the coastline.
 Drink at licensed bars, restaurants, and clubs instead.

-The Balearic Eco-Tax is €2-€4 per night May-October depending on accommodation type.
-75% discount November-April.
-50% discount after 9 consecutive nights.
-Children under 16 exempt.
+The Balearic Eco-Tax is €2-€4 per person per night May-October depending on accommodation type.
+A 75% discount applies November-April.
+A 50% discount kicks in after the 9th consecutive night.
+Children under 16 are exempt.
+It's mandatory and added to your accommodation bill.

 Balconing means jumping or climbing between hotel balconies.
-It's illegal (fines €1,000-€6,000 plus hotel eviction) and deadly — several tourists die every year in the Balearic Islands from falls.
+It's illegal in the Balearic Islands with fines of €1,000-€6,000 plus immediate hotel eviction.
+Several tourists die every year from balconing falls — it is genuinely lethal, not just risky.

 Also Visiting Nearby...